ozua/qaauto-exam-task/README.md

 4. Clone repository with source code via Git
 5. In command line to `cd` to project root folder
 6. To run test from command line use following command:
-`mvn clean install -DsuiteName=single_test_example.xml`
+`mvn clean install -DsuiteName=search-tests.xml`
-where single_test_example.xml is a name of specific TestNG xml file with tests.
+where search-tests.xml is a name of specific TestNG xml file with tests.